rhendges/FifoShell/README.md

 # FifoShell
-Elevate one simple webshell to a supreme power.
+Elevate one simple webshell to an interactive one without reverse connection.